alexandreLamarre/cpp-design/Behavioural/observer/README.md

   - Signal and slot (Boost,qt, etc...)

 Observer : Object that wishes to be informed about events happening in the system.
 The entity generating the events is an `observer`

+### Summary

+Two participants:
+  - Observable provides a way of subscribing to an event (signal)
+  - Observer performs the subscription

+- Observable implementation is always intrusive (observer doesn't need to be)
+- Multithreaded/reentrant use can cause issues
+- Ready-made implementations of Observer are available